 The course will introduce logical reasoning methods, geometric properties in two and three dimensions and geometric properties related to algebraic concepts.

-Students who take Algebra II and Geometry concurrently should have a minimum GPA of 2.0 in Algebra I.
+\Students who take Algebra II and Geometry concurrently should have a minimum GPA of 2.0 in Algebra I or instructor approval.

 Technical Mathematics (NTC DUAL CREDIT)